 Compatible COROS watches apply the rMSSD method to get an accurate HRV measurement which is then input into our unique HRV Index algorithm to provide a personalized and easy-to-understand metric displaying the current status of your body's response to external factors.

 Recording your HRV Index

 To receive your HRV Index, you will do so through the HRV measurement tool.
 To access this tool, hold the back button to access your toolbox.
 From there, scroll until you see the HRV Test.
 This will start the HRV measurement, follow the on-screen prompts in order to record your HRV Index.
-During the one-minute HRV measurement, please stay seated and maintain a static, upright posture throughout the entire process, keeping both your body and watch still.
+During the 30-second HRV measurement, please stay seated and maintain a static, upright posture throughout the entire process, keeping both your body and watch still.
 Try to not speak or move if at all possible.

 In addition, here are a few best practice tips to ensure the accuracy of your HRV readings.

 1. We recommend taking your HRV measurement between 4:00-10:00 in the morning

 2. After waking up, sit still or calmly for about 5 minutes prior to taking the measurement

 3. HRV is an easily influenced metric that can be altered by anything from answering emails to eating breakfast or even brushing your teeth.
 Please try and avoid measuring your HRV directly after completing any similar activities to gain the most accurate measurement.

 4. Try and ensure that measurements are taken at or around the same time and with the same sitting posture every day, mitigating any "bias" from external factors.
 This makes the trend view of your HRV Index an "apples to apples" comparison to ensure the highest degree of accuracy.